jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ![fabricaicu15](/assets/images/fabric-ai-cu/fabricaicu15.png)

-If it has completed successfully, it will write/append the data to the table.
+If it completes successfully, it will write/append the data to the table.

 ![fabricaicu16](/assets/images/fabric-ai-cu/fabricaicu16.png)
 ---

 ## Create Variable Library

 Next we’ll create a **variable library**.
 A variable library is an item in Fabric that lets you store values at the workspace level.
-These are commonly used for CI/CD for connection strings, lakehouse names, warehouse names, etc.—values that need to be parameterized, but should be constant at the workspace level.
+These are commonly used for CI/CD for connection strings, lakehouse names, warehouse names, etc.— values that need to be parameterized, but should be constant at the workspace level.

 Go to your Workspace and create a new **Variable Library** item.
 Add variables and values for the Key Vault endpoint, the API subscription key secret name, the AI endpoint secret name, the analyzer name secret name, the lakehouse id, and the warehouse id.